It may be summer vacation, but we can still talk about mental health! So with a new month, here comes a new mental health highlight:

 This month we will work towards helping all people, regardless of race, to feel comfortable and safe seeking help for their mental health!

 If you or someone you love is struggling with their mental health, there are resources available to help!

-My name is Ashley Crean and I am the Mental Health Coordinator (MHC) at Monmouth Regional High School.
+My name is Ashley Crean-Kortenhaus and I am the Mental Health Coordinator (MHC) at Monmouth Regional High School.
 This is my first year at MRHS, but before joining the Falcon family I worked for 4 years at an alternative school for at-risk youth and students with disabilities.
 I graduated from Monmouth University where I earned my BA in Psychology and Sociology, MSEd in Educational Counseling, and Post-Graduate Certificate in Professional Counseling.
-I am a Licensed Professional Counselor in the state of New Jersey and Nationally Certified Counselor with additional certifications in School Counseling, Disaster Response and Crisis Counseling, and am an Equine Specialist in Mental Health and Learning.
+I am a Licensed Professional Counselor in the state of New Jersey and Nationally Certified Counselor with an additional certification in School Counseling.
+I recently completed three other certifications to enhance student support services: Certified Clinical Trauma Professional, Child and Adolescent Trauma Professional and certificate in Dialectical Behavior Therapy.
 Welcome to my website, where you can learn more about the mental health services available to students, as well as access resources available for students, families, and staff.
 For more information, questions, and concerns, you can contact me at the following: